-Sunday May 3rd, 2026 we are launching our next book group.
+Sunday, June 7th, we will host our first discussion of Church of the Wild.
 You can find the full details here.
-Every week, I will be updating this article with reflections on the chapter we are reading for the following week.
-This article will include chapters 1-5, which we will discuss at our second gathering on June 7th.
+Every week, I have been updating this article with reflections on the chapter we read that week.
+This article includes chapters 1-5, which we will discuss at our discussion groups.

 Your Invitation to Join the Conversation